EksPC/OnlineMarket/README.md

 is made with simple buttons.

 It is my first "complete" project, I spent quite a few time on it and really learnt how to use javafx, FXML files and sockets.
-However, I only implemented really basic and raw features, like a text-file database, a login interface without cryptography and kind of inefficient algorithms for product-searching and a basic UI.
+However, I only implemented really basic and raw features, like a text-file database, a login interface without cryptography features, kind of inefficient algorithms for product-searching and a basic UI.

 I'm overall proud of my work but I'm looking to do better next time.